-- In calculating compliance, the Discharger shall count all non-detect measures at one-half of the detection level.
-If compliance with the effluent limitation is not attained due to the non-detect contribution, the Discharger shall improve and implement available analytical capabilities and compliance shall be evaluated with consideration of the detection limits. - C. Average Dry Weather Flow Prohibition (section III.E).
-The average dry weather discharge flow represents the daily average flow when groundwater is at or near normal and runoff is not occurring.
-Compliance with the average dry weather flow discharge prohibition will be determined annually based on the average daily flow over three consecutive dry weather months (e.g., July, August, and September). - D. Total Coliform Organisms Effluent Limitations (section IV.A.1.e).
-For each day that an effluent sample is collected and analyzed for total coliform organisms, the 7-day median shall be determined by calculating the median concentration of total coliform bacteria in the effluent utilizing the bacteriological results of the last 7 days.
-For example, if a sample is collected on a Wednesday, the result from that sampling event and all results from the previous 6 days (i.e., Tuesday, Monday, Sunday, Saturday, Friday, and Thursday) are used to calculate the 7-day median.
-If the 7-day median of total coliform organisms exceeds a most probable number (MPN) of 2.2 per 100 milliliters, the Discharger will be considered out of compliance. - E. Priority Pollutant Effluent Limitations.
+If the effluent flow exceeds the permitted average dry weather flow during wetweather seasons, the effluent mass limitations contained in Final Effluent Limitations IV.A.1.a shall not apply.

+- F. Priority Pollutant Effluent Limitations.
 Compliance with effluent limitations for priority pollutants shall be determined in accordance with section 2.4.5 of the SIP, as follows: - 1.
 Dischargers shall be deemed out of compliance with an effluent limitation, if the concentration of the priority pollutant in the monitoring sample is greater than the effluent limitation and greater than or equal to the reporting level (RL). - 2.
-Dischargers shall be required to conduct a Pollutant Minimization Program (PMP) in accordance with section 2.4.5.1 of the SIP when there is evidence that the priority pollutant is present in the effluent above an effluent limitation and either: - sample result is reported as detected, but not quantified (DNQ) and the effluent limitation is less than the RL; or - b. sample result is reported as non-detect (ND) and the effluent limitation is less than the method detection limit (MDL). - 3.
+Dischargers shall be required to conduct a Pollutant Minimization Program (PMP) in accordance with section 2.4.5.1 of the SIP when there is evidence that the priority pollutant is present in the effluent above an effluent limitation and either: - a. sample result is reported as detected, but not quantified (DNQ) and the effluent limitation is less than the RL; or - b. sample result is reported as non-detect (ND) and the effluent limitation is less than the method detection limit (MDL). - 3.
 When determining compliance with an average monthly effluent limitation (AMEL) and more than one sample result is available in a month, the discharger shall compute the arithmetic mean unless the data set contains one or more reported determinations of DNQ or ND.
 In those cases, the discharger shall compute the median in place of the arithmetic mean in accordance with the following procedure: